 - Community engagement and outreach regarding scholarship opportunities;

 - Event planning as needed;

 - Draft presentations as needed.

 EDUCATION, EXPERIENCE & SKILLS

 - Bachelor’s degree required

 - Strong organizational skills and ability to manage competing priorities

-- Excellent computer skills and commitment to accuracy
+- Commitment to accuracy

 - Demonstrated ability to work both independently and in a team environment